f4z3r/nd/README.md

-# end
+# nd

-`end` is a time tracking tool supporting the following features:
+`nd` (pronounced "end") is a time tracking tool supporting the following features:

 - [ ] storing worklogs with projects, tags, and descriptions
 - [ ] pomodoro timer on projects